strata-org/jverify/docs/guide/src/overview.md

 #### Can I use JVerify right now?
 No, JVerify is not yet ready for production use.

-However, you can use the [installation](./installation.md) and [Rrunning JVerify](./first_verification.md) sections in this guide to explore what it can currently do.
+However, you can use the [installation](./installation.md) and [Running JVerify](./first_verification.md) sections in this guide to explore what it can currently do.
 Note that you will run into poor error messages, unsupported features and bugs - that are not yours ;-).

 #### Does JVerify support the entire Java language?
 It will.
 You can find the list of currently supported features here: [supported Java features](./supported_java_features.md).